ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/KakuteF4-v1/README.md

 ## Compass

-The KakuteF4 AIO does not have a builting compass, but you can attach an external compass using I2C on the SDA and SCL pads.
+The KakuteF4 V1 AIO does not have a builtin compass, but you can attach an external compass using I2C on the SDA and SCL pads.

 ## Logging

-The KakuteF4 does not support on-board logging at this time.
+The KakuteF4 V1 does not support on-board logging at this time.

 ## Loading Firmware